Information for Current Faculty and Students

 Getting Started

-The HPC system uses your normal University of Memphis credentials to authenticate so you log in with your UofM username (UUID) and password - the same credentials you use for University email, UMdrive access, etc. However, an account still needs to be created for you on the HPC system before you can log in.
+The HPC system uses your normal University of Memphis credentials to authenticate so you log in with your UofM username (UUID) and password - the same credentials you use for University email, OneDrive access, etc. However, an account still needs to be created for you on the HPC system before you can log in.
 To do that, please make a ticket to request an account (Self Service->Research and HPC Software->HPC Account) with your University username (UUID), full name and department and, if a student, your advisor's name.
 To receive an HPC account, you must be an enrolled student, faculty or staff member, or conducting research affiliated with a department within the University of Memphis.
 If the latter case applies, then we must have verification from the department which will sponsor your time on our resources and we may discuss this on a case by case basis.

 Logging In

-ssh [username]@hpclogin.memphis.edu
+ssh [username]@bigblue.memphis.edu

-Windows users will most likely need to install an application such as PuTTY, a SSH client which offers a graphical user interface where you can input the necessary login information, such as your username, password, and the the host name for our login node hpclogin.memphis.edu (or just hpclogin).
-An SFTP(Secure File Transfer Protocol) client such as WinSCP or Tunnelier will also be necessary for uploading to, and/or downloading from, your share on the cluster.
-Please read the paragraph directly below for information on how to connect to the cluster from off campus, keep in mind that if you are able to secure an off campus connection you will need to appropriately configure whichever third party application(s) you decide to use.
+Windows users will most likely need to install a terminal emulation application such as PuTTY or MobaXTerm, SSH clients which offers a graphical user interface where you can input the necessary login information, such as your username, password, and host name.
+An SFTP(Secure File Transfer Protocol) client such as WinSCP or Tunnelier will also be necessary for uploading to and downloading from, your share on the cluster.

 Submitting Jobs